12 Easy Bedroom Cleaning Hacks

 7. Blinds

-“Blinds are tricky to clean, but a vacuum with a horsehair brush attachment will easily suck up dust and dirt,” says McAllister.
+“Blinds are tricky to clean, but a vacuum with a horsehair brush attachment will easily suck up dust and dirt,” says the Go Clean Co. founder.
 If needed, wipe each slat down with a microfibre cloth afterward.

 8. Mattresses